-First, determine what zoning district the property is located in using the interactive map tool or by contacting the Planning and Engineering Division.
-Once the zoning district has been identified, review Development Code Section 16.20.020, Table 2-2 to determine the allowable land uses and permit requirements for your particular zoning district.
+First, determine what zoning district the property is located in by using the interactive map tool or by contacting the Planning and Engineering Division.
+Once the zoning district has been identified, review Development Code Section 16.20.020, Table 2-2 to determine the allowable land uses and permit requirements for the particular zoning district.

-Fencing is not required in residential zoning districts but may be required in non-residential zoning districts.
+Fencing is not required in residential zoning districts, but fences may be required in non-residential zoning districts.
 Review Development Code Section 16.48 fences, hedges, and walls for Stockton Municipal Code standards for fencing – including required setback from property lines, maximum height, and types of material allowed.
 A building permit is required for all fences greater than seven feet in height (where allowed).

 Development Code Section 16.24.200, Table 2-3 summarizes development standards by zoning district